cod182/Milestone-Project-2/README.md

 ### Business Vision

-The business vision is to help people locate an appropriate to book when looking for a campsite for their travells.
+The business vision is to help people locate an appropriate campsite to book when looking either during or before their travels.

 ## Scope